cloudmesh-community/fa18-516-17/project-report/report.md

 As unstructured data is added to Hadoop and HDFS, a future consideration is to use Azure blob storage with HDInsight.
 Azure blobs are capable of storing a variety of types of files from documents to database backups.
 Similar blobs are stored in containers.
 Both containers and blobs do not have hard size limitations.

-*Azure Blob storage can be accessed from Hadoop (available through HDInsight).
+>"Azure Blob storage can be accessed from Hadoop (available through HDInsight).
 HDInsight can use a blob container in Azure Storage as the default file system for the cluster.
-Through a Hadoop distributed file system (HDFS) interface provided by a WASB driver, the full set of components in HDInsight can operate directly on structured or unstructured data stored as blobs* [@fa18-516-17-azureblob].
+Through a Hadoop distributed file system (HDFS) interface provided by a WASB driver, the full set of components in HDInsight can operate directly on structured or unstructured data stored as blobs" [@fa18-516-17-azureblob].

 ### API
 There needs to be a way to access the data through an API.
 As a simpler implementation with python, PyHive is the logical API for illustrative purposes with Hive.
-Per the Python Software Foundation, Pyhive is *a collection of Python DB-API and SQLAlchemy interfaces for Presto and Hive* [@fa18-516-17-pyhive].
+Per the Python Software Foundation, Pyhive is "a collection of Python DB-API and SQLAlchemy interfaces for Presto and Hive" [@fa18-516-17-pyhive].

 Since the Hadoop, HDFS and HIVE implementation will get complex as different types of data are added, a future consideration is to use WebHCat.
 WebHCat is a REST API for HCatalog which is the storage management layer for Hadoop.
 WebHCat also works well with HDInsight making it ideal for an Azure Blob Microsoft implementation.
 In addition it can interact with more functionality of Hadoop than PyHive.